Chocolate Mug Cake (5 Minutes!) Moist & Rich Microwave Dessert

 Mint Chocolate Mug Cake

-Add a tiny drop of peppermint extract (a little goes a long way!) for a refreshing twist.
+Add a tiny drop of peppermint extract (a little goes a long way!) for a fresh twist.

 Mocha Mug Cake